redteamsecurity/AutoNessus/README.md

 # Example
+List all scans and scan IDs (scan IDs to be used with other flags)

 > python pyNessusScript.py -l

-List all scans and scan IDs (scan IDs to be used with other flags)
+Start scan 42

 > python pyNessusScript.py -sS 42

-Starts scan 42
+Pause scan 42

 > python pyNessusScript.py --pause 42

-Pauses scan 42

 # Note